 The Swan River and Rottnest Ferries are located at B Shed on the Fremantle Waterfront, Victoria Quay.
 Here you can get tickets to board the Rottnest Island Ferries.

-There is a Rottnest Island Visitors Information centre within the Shed.
-Also a cafe' See the Fremantle Waterfront Map (below) to get your bearings.
+There is a Rottnest Island Visitors Information centre and a cafe within the Shed.
+See the Fremantle Waterfront Map to get your bearings.

 The Celebrate Maritime Day Expo is held in September in the Fremantle Passenger Terminal.

-The Queen Mary 2 visited Fremantle in early 2011 she is one of 39 cruise ships already destined to visit Fremantle's fine shores during 2011.
+The Queen Mary 2 visited Fremantle in early 2011, one of 39 cruise ships to visit Fremantle's fine shores during 2011.